icebreaker/simon8/README.md

 build/emulator roms/MAZE
 ```

-On the other hand, if you want support for *arrow keys* you can do compile with:
+On the other hand, if you want support for *arrow keys*:

 ```bash
 premake4 --with-arrow-keys gmake